mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/1_MVC/1_Models.markdown

 You can set the name of the database table in your model if it is called something different with:

-    set_table_name 'list_of_posts'
+    storage_names[:default] = 'list_of_posts'

 This is only necessary if you are using an already existing database.
+Don't worry about the `:default` for now, that will be explained later.

 #### Properties